RBC Life Insurance Review 2026

 Co-Operator’s universal life insurance policies have similar benefits to their participating whole life series, with the added bonus of flexibility in choosing your coverage options and investment accounts.

-This policy is the Co-Operators’ answer to a term to 100 life insurance policy.
+This policy is the Co-operators’ answer to a term to 100 life insurance policy.
 It is a permanent policy without the cash value savings component.
 It’s for those who like the stability of coverage for a lifetime, but want to pay less in monthly premium than they would for a regular whole or universal life policy.

 Term Life 1